Magnesium has become increasingly popular in the wellness world — and for good reason.

 Magnesium Drug Interactions and Risks

-Loop and thiazide diuretics as well as PPIs can promote magnesium excretion, potentially resulting in hypomagnesemia.
+- Loop and thiazide diuretics: if it's been prescribed to lower blood pressure.
+These can promote magnesium excretion, potentially resulting in hypomagnesemia.

-Potassium-sparing diuretics like Aldactone, on the other hand, can drive down magnesium removal from the body and thus promote high magnesium levels in the blood.
+- Potassium-sparing diuretics like Aldactone: if you have high blood pressure.
+These can drive down magnesium removal from the body and promote high magnesium levels in the blood.

 In general, it's important for healthcare providers to monitor the magnesium status of individuals taking any of the above medications.